Bent Image Lab: Founders and directors

 Bent Image Lab co-founder and executive producer Ray Di Carlo got his start in the film industry working on special effects in feature films.
 His first project was The Abyss (1989), where he came on as Lead Man for Donald Pennington.
 Di Carlo produced visual effects for I'm Not There, Paranoid Park (2007), and Milk (2008).
-He has been Executive Producer for Bent Image Lab since its inception.
-Along with Bent Image Lab co-founder David Daniels, Di Carlo has spearheaded the studio's augmented reality (AR) division.

 Bent director Rob Shaw is known for his innovative music videos and the ability to mix different forms of media such as stop motion animation, CG, live action and 2-dimensional animation.
 He has directed several animated television shorts for IFC's Portlandia, television specials for Hallmark, and commercial campaigns for Gatorade, Koodo Mobile, and Kellogg's, as well as music videos for They Might Be Giants, At the Drive In and several videos for Aesop Rock (including the song Rings).
 Shaw's animated short film, The Machine, a modern-day cautionary fable about humans and machines, won Best Animated Short from the 2010 Atlanta Film Festival.

 Bent director Solomon Burbridge's work includes short, mature-themed segments for MTV, the Bacon Wars segment on Netflix's Disjointed series, and commercials for Old Navy, Tums, MasterCard, Arrowhead and U.S. Navy.
 He has been a director at BENT since 2007.
 His film Phase 5 screened in the 2004 Sundance Film Festival.
 Using the title Design Lab, Burbridge has often co-directed projects with director/designer Joshua Cox, who joined Bent in 2010.
 Their commercial clients include Honda, Bogs, Cartoon Network and a film for the Advertising and Design Club of Canada called The No Shit Show.
 Joshua Cox's short film Proximity was winner of the Animation Award in the 2014 New Orleans Film Festival.